-The Applicant owns the uplands adjoining the lease premises and the subject facilities are located directly waterward of the upland property.
-The existing concrete stairs and electric lights on the lease premises serve to provide safe access to the river for both the Lessee and the public.
+The two existing concrete stairways with railings and rock walls on the lease premises serve to provide safe access to the river for both the Lessee and the public.
 As such, these improvements provide a benefit to the public and do not negatively impact Public Trust uses in this location.
-To ensure that these stairs remain available for public use, the proposed lease includes provisions protecting the public's right to access the stairs.
+To ensure that these stairways remain available for public use, the proposed lease includes provisions protecting the public's right to access the stairs.

-The riprap bankline and the rock retaining walls appurtenant to the concrete stairs on the lease premises are maintained by the Applicant and serve to stabilize the bank and support the integrity of both the river and the upland property.
-Loss or degradation of these structures could result in property damage and adverse impacts to Public Trust resources in the lease area and the surrounding waterway.
-As such, these improvements provide a benefit to both the public and the upland owner and do not negatively impact the Public Trust uses in this location.
+The riprap bankline on the lease premises was originally constructed by the federal government but is now maintained by the Applicant.
+The riprap serves to stabilize the bank and support the integrity of both the river as a navigational channel and the upland property which also provides public river access.
+Loss or degradation of this structure could result in property damage and adverse impacts to Public Trust resources in the lease area and the surrounding waterway.
+As such, this improvement provides a benefit to both the public and the upland owner and does not in general negatively impact the Public Trust uses in this location.